Admissions for K-12 Program

 - Parents will be notified of the decision regarding acceptance.

-- When a new student is accepted, a non-refundable registration fee of $200 is due within two (2) weeks of acceptance along with the full Application for Admission.
+- When a new student is accepted, a non-refundable registration fee of $200 is due within two (2) weeks of acceptance along with the PCA Enrollment Form.

 - Returning students shall submit a re-enrollment form along with a $200 registration fee.

-- Enrollment, and therefore the parents’ financial obligation, is contracted to be for the full school year.
+- Enrollment, and therefore the parents’ financial obligation, is contracted to be for the full school year for grades K-12.

-- It is understood that parents agree to support the policies of the school as affirmed in the Parental Contract and School Guidelines on the Application for Admission form.
+- It is understood that parents agree to support the policies of the school as affirmed in the Parental Contract and School Guidelines on the Enrollment Form.

-- At the discretion of the Administrator, a student may be refused reenrollment for the following school year.
+- At the discretion of the Head of School, a student may be refused reenrollment for the following school year.
 Such refusal is not considered a direct disciplinary act, requiring accumulated office visits.
 Refusal to reenroll is not the equivalent of suspension or expulsion.